ARMmbed/mbed-os-5-docs/docs/api/platform/flow_control.md

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Tutorials_UsingAPIs/Flow-Control-EventQueue)](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Tutorials_UsingAPIs/Flow-Control-EventQueue/main.cpp)

 For one-off delays, use `call_in()`.
 Just as with Ticker and Timeout, if no threads are running during a wait, the system enters [sleep or deep sleep mode](../apis/power-management-sleep.html).
-A major advantage of EventQueue over Ticker and Timeout is that the handler is called in the same context as the EventQueue is dispatched (thread, in the case of RTOS), so ISR-related restrictions (such as no `printf` oand no `Mutex`) do not apply.
+A major advantage of EventQueue over Ticker and Timeout is that the handler is called in the same context as the EventQueue is dispatched (thread, in the case of RTOS), so interrupt-related restrictions (such as no `printf` oand no `Mutex`) do not apply.

 ## Handling user actions